Scalabull/get-tested-covid19/README.md

 ## CI/CD

-We are leveraging Buddy for CI/CD.
+We are leveraging Circle CI for CI/CD.
 PRs will be merged to the 'staging' branch, which deploys to a dev site.
 We will do quick manual QA, then merge to 'master' to deploy to production.

 ## Database